 * Season length and flows may vary.
 For this year's flow predictions and real-time water levels go to the River Flows page.

 On our 1-Day trips our lunch begins with tortilla chips, salsa, and fresh summer fruits.
 Our gourmet "build-your-own" sandwich bar includes all the fixings needed to assemble the perfect sandwich to your preference.
 We also provide a beverage, and cookies to finish it off.
-Our Goodwin Canyon Double Days itinerary features a BBQ hot sandwich with side salads.
+Our Goodwin Canyon Double Runs itinerary features a BBQ hot sandwich with side salads.

 If you have special dietary requirements, we encourage you to tell us at the time of your reservation.
 We will do our very best to accommodate your needs.